Top 15 Things to Do in Copenhagen

 The scene at Nyhaven looks like one straight out of a painting.
 People milling about the streets, drinking Carlsberg beer and eating hot dogs.
 Neatly lined cafes filled to the brim with tourists and wealthy Danes sip coffee and eat frikadella as wooden boats make their way into the harbor.
 This spot really looks like a fairy-tale.
 The restaurants around here can be expensive but the hot dog stands are selling delicious food and beer and many sit right on the dock to watch the world go by.

 One of the most interesting parts of Copenhagen is Christiania.
 Once a commercial center in the 1920s, it attracted artists and people who thought outside the box.
-Now, it’s an community for alternative thinking where anything goes.
+Now, it’s a community for alternative thinking where anything goes.
 It’s a true independent anarchist community with their own set of rules.
 You can freely buy weed in former military barracks.
-There’s also small shops, food, and a skate park.
-It’s their own utopia and way of living and it’s a definite must see in Copenhagen.
+There are also small shops, food, and a skate park.
+It’s their own utopia and way of living and it’s a definite must-see in Copenhagen.

 4. Christiansborg Palace

 You'll find the seat of the Danish parliament at Christiansborg Palace.
 It's also used by the Royal family for many events.
 You can get a ticket and see inside the rooms or go up the tower here to get a great view of the city.
 The Christiansborg tower is the highest tower in Copenhagen.
 Fun fact: Christiansborg Palace is the only government building in the world that houses all of its government branches within one building!